 If you think you need to bring your child to the emergency department, follow these steps:

 - Call your pediatrician first to assess the situation.
 Your pediatrician can call ahead to alert the emergency department of your arrival.

-- Prepare your child for the potentially-frightening reality of seeing team members in masks and letting them know they will need to wear masks as well
+- Prepare your child that they will need to wear a mask as well

 - Avoid bringing other children who don’t require medical care along with your sick child

 - Bring your child’s current list of medication and any information about their medical history

 - Consider bringing a comfort item: a favorite toy, stuffed animal or book can go a long way to keeping your child calm and distracted in an unfamiliar setting.